 Science III.
-PHYSICS.
+Physics.

 The course is required in the junior year of the four years' course and in the first year of the two years' course of all who have not completed the subject in a first class high school.
-Three periods a week are devoted to demonstration and class room discussion and two periods of laboratory work.
+Three periods a week are devoted to demonstration and class room discussion and two periods to laboratory work.
 Each student is required to perform and present a well written report on at least twenty-five experiments.

-Textbooks: Physics with Applications, by Carhart and Chute; the Combination Physics Manual and Laboratory Note Book, by Conrad.
+Textbooks: Essentials of Physics, by Hoadley, and National Physics Note Book, by Turner and Hershey.